TL;DR

 References

-- 1 Dose-response relationship between weekly resistance training volume and hypertrophy (Schoenfeld et al.) — Journal of Sports Sciences (2017)
+- 1 Dose-response relationship between weekly resistance training volume and increases in muscle mass: a systematic review and meta-analysis (Schoenfeld, Ogborn, Krieger) — Journal of Sports Sciences (2017)

-- 2 Resistance training volume enhances muscle hypertrophy but not strength in trained men (Schoenfeld 2019) — Medicine and Science in Sports and Exercise (2019)
+- 2 Resistance training volume enhances muscle hypertrophy but not strength in trained men (Schoenfeld et al.) — Medicine and Science in Sports and Exercise (2019)